-SJD Candidates and their Advisors must schedule the defense with the SJD Program as soon as is practicable in the semester before the Candidate intends to graduate (but no earlier than October 31st for a spring defense).
+SJD Candidates and their Advisors must schedule the defense with the SJD Program as soon as is practicable in the semester before the Candidate intends to graduate.
 Because Committees often require Candidates to revise the dissertation significantly after the defense, all defenses must take place early in the semester in which a Candidate intends to graduate.
-When scheduling the dissertation defense, candidates must give at least four weeks' notice to Amanda Frost and Elizabeth Cavanagh.
+When scheduling the dissertation defense, candidates must give at least eight weeks' notice to Heather Hughes and Elizabeth Cavanagh.
 Following the defense, Candidates must comply with all directions from their Committee members, the Library, and the SJD Program by the deadlines below.